segmind/distill-sd/README.md

 + The trained "sd-tiny" version of the model is available at [this Huggingface 🤗 repo](https://huggingface.co/segmind/tiny-sd)<br>
 + Fine-tuned version of the "sd-tiny model" on portrait images is available at [this Huggingface 🤗 repo](https://huggingface.co/segmind/portrait-finetuned)<br>
 ## Here are some generated examples:
+### Fine-tuned model on portrait images

+Below are some of the images generated with the sd-tiny model, fine-tuned on portrait images.

+Link to the model -> [Huggingface 🤗 repo](https://huggingface.co/segmind/portrait-finetuned)

 ![image](https://github.com/segmind/distill-sd/assets/95531133/84434d4f-06ae-4654-9b94-857210aa16cd)